 The words start a whisper, a half-heard echo.
 They are a niggling thought, a loose tooth, a thread to be worried loose from a hem.

 And before long, they’re resounding within my head.
-They pound and boom in time with my steps, and I start murmuring them beneath my breath.
+They pound and boom in time with my steps, and I start murmuring them under my breath.
 “Every angel is terrifying.
 Every angel is terrifying.”

 As with all linguistic satiation, I can’t tell when it is that they stop holding any meaning.
 It’s as though I let my attention slip, and the next time the phrase rolls through my mouth, they’re awkward shapes tumbling from my tongue, buzzing in my nose, brushing past my whiskers.
 Poetry reduced to its bare building blocks becomes as clumsy as any other guttural utterance, though they may stack better than most.